v8/v8.dev/src/docs/node-next-generation.md

 ## Make changes to Node.js

-Node.js is also set up as a DEPS dependency of node-ci.
+Node.js is also set up as a `DEPS` dependency of node-ci.
 You may want to apply changes to Node.js to fix breakages that V8 changes may cause.
-V8 tests against a [fork of Node.js](https://github.com/v8/node/).
-You will need a GitHub account if you want to make changes to that fork.
+V8 tests against a [fork of Node.js](https://github.com/v8/node).
+You need a GitHub account to make changes to that fork.

 ### Get the Node sources

 Fork [V8’s Node.js repository on GitHub](https://github.com/v8/node/) (click the fork button) unless you already did previously.

-Add your both your fork and V8's fork as remotes to the existing checkout:
+Add your both your fork and V8’s fork as remotes to the existing checkout:

 ```bash
 git remote add v8 http://github.com/v8/node